 Advice from the Guys who Know Best – Team O’Neil Rally School!

 So you’ve already volunteered at events, networked with current competitors, perhaps joined a car club, or even competed in a rally cross or hill climb?
 All of these are excellent (and important) ways to get involved and learn about rally before you consider competing.
-Check out our list of rally links here.

 Here are some of the next steps you can take in your journey down this wonderful road of adventure, lessons and thrills:

 The Rally America Rule Book that is.
 Find out what you can and can’t race, what you need to do to prepare yourself, your gear and your (potential) car.

 Practice may not make perfect, but it helps!
 Again, rally cross is a great way to start learning things like reading stage notes, listening and driving.
 In addition, taking a course at a rally school could gain you years of experience while saving you a lot of car damage in the process.
 Team O’Neil Rally School offers 2, 3, and 4 day rally courses, licensing seminars (earning you 4 coefficients), co-driving classes and more.

 Keep in mind that car control is often an “assumed” skill until you take a course and realize how little you knew about truly staying in control at all times, in all situations.

 Apply for a Rally America competitor license.
 You will start out with a novice class license.
 Plan to attend the Novice School which takes place early at each rally event.
 This will be needed to graduate from the novice class.